 High certainty does not entail inflexibility, narrow-mindedness, nor dogmatism.

-Moreover, while it can be rational to disbelieve in, say, magical powers, it can also be irrational to continue to disbelieve in them in spite of evidence to the contrary.
+Moreover, while it can be rational, given the evidence, to disbelieve in, say, magical powers, it can also be irrational to continue to disbelieve in them despite having evidence to the contrary.
 I do not believe in the magic of Harry Potter, but if I observed the kinds of things Harry Potter observes, I’d be increasingly irrational to deny magic as those observations accumulated.